Axway/amplify-central/content/en/docs/connect_manage_environ/connect_swaggerhub/_index.md

 date: 2024-04-23
 ---

-Connect SwaggerHub to Amplify so you can publish to the Amplify Catalog from your SwaggerHub services in order to obtain a global view of your APIs and present the catalog to your consumers.
+Connect SwaggerHub to Amplify to publish to the Amplify Catalog from your SwaggerHub services, obtain a global view of your APIs, and present the catalog to your consumers.

 ## What is SwaggerHub connected?